 Companies still seem to follow the Chinese ideology of ‘cooking leftover rice’, which refers to when someone repeatedly does something without adding anything new to the mix.
 Brands keep producing the same things frequently, saturating the market with the same old products.

 Pokemon is a popular animation that’s constantly on the global IP earning rankings.
 They have continually collaborated with other companies in making dolls, figurines, video games, etc., but the actual quality of the animation has been on the decline for a while now.

 Many manufacturers have been jumping on the Yeqinghui bandwagon, looking to tapping into the nostalgia market.
 Because of this phenomenon, there is a downturn in the development of new ideas and concepts.
 This lack of fresh themes in turn has consumers looking for entertainment in the past as there is no original content for them to enjoy.

 Decrease of TV Animation

 China has always supported the animation industry since 2004.
 But due to budget cuts implemented in 2014, the industry was affected and the production of domestic cartoons dropped sharply.
 Instead, studios and ordinary people posting their animations online began to rise.
 Online entertainment such as web animation and video games began to emerge.
-So as the amount of content begins to increase online, the government’s need for domestic TV cartoons starts to drop off gradually.
+So as the amount of content begins to increase online, the government’s need for domestic TV cartoons started to drop off gradually.

-Superabundance of the Nostalgia Branding
+Superabundance of Nostalgia Branding

 Most of the companies milking the nostalgia trend however are just mechanically launching products with images that might trigger feelings of sentimentality and wistfulness.
 They tend to not think too broadly about their marketing strategy or care much about what they’re putting out, only wanting to quickly grab consumer attention.